Jump to:

 • Spinal Fusion

-• Small- to moderate-average benefits from surgery versus nonsurgical therapies seen in highly selected patients, and the majority of such patients undergoing surgery do not experience an optimal outcome.
+• Small- to moderate-average benefits from surgery versus nonsurgical therapies seen in highly selected patients.
+The majority of such patients undergoing surgery do not experience an optimal outcome.

 • In comparing nonsurgical treatment for non-radicular LBP with degenerative disc disease, lumbar inter-body fusion is probably not very effective.